$250

 Our young client was extracted from her vehicle and taken for immediate surgery.
 The semi-truck driver testified that the accident was to due to our client’s distraction.
 We proved this testimony false by reconstructing a 16-camera video surveillance from the scene of the accident.

-With all the packages being ordered online, and the rush to deliver them quickly, it’s no wonder that truck accidents involving Amazon have been increasing.
-Amazon drivers are under extreme time deadlines to get large numbers of packages delivered and are more apt to cut corners and make mistakes as they speed, make turns too quickly, or try to beat a light.
-Resulting accidents may leave victims facing long, painful recoveries, and mounting medical bills while they are unable to work.
+With all the packages being ordered online and the rush to deliver them quickly, it’s no wonder that truck accidents involving Amazon have been increasing.
+Amazon drivers are under extreme deadlines to deliver large packages and are more apt to cut corners and make mistakes as they speed, make turns too quickly, or try to beat a light.
+Resulting accidents may leave victims facing long, painful recoveries and mounting medical bills while they are unable to work.

 If you or a loved one has been injured or someone has died in an accident with an Amazon truck, you may be entitled to compensation for your losses through insurance or a personal injury lawsuit.
-However, lawsuits involving commercial trucks are complicated due to the federal and state laws involved, and Amazon and its insurers have a team of lawyers whose goal is to deny benefits and fight your lawsuit.
+However, commercial truck lawsuits are complicated due to the federal and state laws involved.
+Amazon and its insurers have a team of lawyers who aim to deny benefits and fight your lawsuit.
 To get the settlement you deserve, it helps to have an experienced truck accident lawyer to go up against them.

-To win this $48.5 million Truck Accident Case, we took more than 60 depositions in five different states.
-Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.
+To win this $48.5 million truck accident case, we took more than 60 depositions in five different states.
+Because of Stephenson’s tireless advocacy, the defendants settled the case for $48.5 million shortly before the trial was to commence.

 Let us fight for you as well.
 We provide a free consultation to discuss the details of your accident and determine the best way to move forward.
 Call for your free, no-obligation case evaluation today at (317)-680-2350.

-Take Action If Hit by an Amazon Truck
+Take Action if You’re Hit by an Amazon Truck

 Amazon trucks are larger and heavier than passenger cars, so they can cause serious damage in an accident.
 After a crash, the steps you take will directly affect your case.
 If you are physically able to, take the following actions:

-• Call 911, get police response, and ask for a police report.
+• Call 911, get a police response, and request a police report.

 • Take photos or videos to document the crash and damage to both vehicles.